-During the 2016 season, we completed a comprehensive series of bioassays on insects collected from several sites within the Central Valley (Kern and Tulare Counties), and from one site in Temecula Valley (Riverside County).
+During the 2016 and 2017 seasons, we completed a comprehensive series of bioassays on insects collected from several sites within the Central Valley (Kern and Tulare Counties), and Temecula Valley (Riverside County).
 In the Tulare County population that was collected from organic citrus, there was a ca. 4-fold increase in tolerance to imidacloprid relative to Ag-Ops\2003.
 In contrast, insects from conventionally managed citrus in the General Beale Road area exhibited high levels of resistance (>3,000-fold), with minimal survival of insects when treated with doses as high as 5,000 ng imidacloprid per insect.
 The response of the HWY65 population was intermediate between the Tulare and GBR populations, a consequence of intermingling of insects from adjacent organic and conventionally managed groves.
+At a new smpling site near Edison, resistance levels were high, but not at the levels measured in General Beale Road.
+However, in all populations that were tested, we measured cross resistance to the foliar neonicotioid acetamiprid.